drsound/roon-cloud-setup/README.md

 If you encounter OpenVPN connection issues, often due to missing or inaccessible configuration files or incorrect file permissions, follow these steps:
 - Open a terminal on both the server and client consoles.
-- On the server terminal, stop the OpenVPN service and ensure no OpenVPN instances are running (the second command should return no output):
+- On the server terminal, get root permissions, stop the OpenVPN service and ensure no OpenVPN instances are running (the second command should return no output):
   ```
+  sudo su
   systemctl stop openvpn@server.service
   ss -anp|grep openvpn
   ```
-- On the client terminal, stop the OpenVPN service and ensure no OpenVPN instances are running (the second command should return no output):
+- On the client terminal, get root permissions, stop the OpenVPN service and ensure no OpenVPN instances are running (the second command should return no output):
   ```
+  sudo su
   systemctl stop openvpn@client.service
   ss -anp|grep openvpn
   ```